City Boy (band): After City Boy

 After the split, Lol Mason formed the Maisonettes and in 1983 had a top ten UK hit with "Heartache Avenue".
 In 1984, after the breakup of The Maisonettes, Mason concentrated on script writing and, along with his friend Dave Smith, won a Radio Times Comedy Award for their first script, Total Accident.
 A few years later, Mason's six-part Radio 4 series, Richard Barton: General Practitioner, a hat-tip to his father's hit series Dick Barton: Special Agent, proved to be a big success.
 Lol's father was Edward J. Mason, the creator and original scriptwriter of The Archers, the UK's longest running radio serial.
 Coincidentally, Chris Dunn's father, Leslie Dunn, was an actor in The Archers for 27 years and Steve Broughton's aunt also had a recurring part in the show.
-None of them knew this when they first joined forces.

 Laurence Edward "Lol" Mason died on 30 July 2019 at the age of 69 at his home in Harborne, Birmingham, from a heart attack, after complications following a kidney transplant.

 Steve Broughton (Lunt) moved to New York and became a songwriter and producer, under the names Stephen Broughton Lunt and Steve Lunt.
 He co-wrote Cyndi Lauper's hits "She Bop" and "The Goonies 'R' Good Enough", which was written for the Steven Spielberg movie, The Goonies.
 He has written and/or produced songs for Britney Spears, Cyndi Lauper, Nick Carter, Aaron Carter, Joan Jett, Jefferson Starship, Peter Frampton, Felix Cavaliere, Brenda K Starr, Junior, and Stacy Lattisaw.
 He later became Vice President of A&R at Jive Records, where for almost 10 years he was instrumental in the early career of Britney Spears.
 He was also the responsible A&R executive for *NSync, Justin Timberlake, Backstreet Boys, Nick Carter, Aaron Carter, and Laura Izibor.

 After Jive Records, Steve Broughton went on to work as Vice President of A&R at Atlantic Records, where he produced and developed the career of the best selling a cappella group, Straight No Chaser.
 Broughton recently won 3 awards at the Independent Music Awards in New York, for his writing and production work on Seth Glier's fifth album, Birds.